Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: System Model and Protocol

 \subsection{System Model}

 There are five entities in our system which are \textbf{IoT device}, \textbf{IoT gateway}, \textbf{LN gateway}, \textbf{bridge LN node}, and \textbf{destination LN node} as shown in Fig. \ref{fig:system_model}.
 IoT device wants to pay the destination LN node for the goods/services.
-It is connected to an IoT gateway acting as an access point through a wireless communication standard depending on the IoT application e.g., WiFi, Bluetooth, 5G, etc. The IoT gateway is responsible for connecting the IoT device to the Internet when the IoT device is within its range.
-Through this Internet connection, IoT device is able to reach the LN Gateway, which manages the LN node and can be hosted anywhere on the cloud.
-The LN gateway provides service to IoT device by running the required full Bitcoin and LN nodes and is \textit{incentivized by the fees IoT device pays in return}.
+The IoT gateway is responsible for connecting the IoT device to the Internet when the IoT device is within its range using wireless protocols such as WiFi, Bluetooth, 5G etc. Through this Internet connection, IoT device is able to reach the LN gateway, which manages the Bitcoin and LN nodes and can be hosted anywhere on the cloud.
 Bridge LN node is the node to which the LN gateway opens a channel when requested by the IoT device.
 This node could be any LN node on the Internet and is determined by the LN gateway.
 Through the bridge LN node, IoT device's payments are routed to a destination LN node specified by the IoT device.
-Our protocol requires changes to the LN protocol.
-Therefore both the LN gateway and bridge LN node have to run the modified LN software.

-We assume that IoT device and the LN gateway do not go offline in the middle of a process such as sending a payment.
-IoT device can be offline for the rest of the time.